Ohalo-Ltd/ohalo-playbooks/dxr-cloudformation-deployment/README.md

   --stack-name customer-a-dxr \
   --key-pair my-ec2-key \
   --ssh-location 203.0.113.0/24 \
-  --region us-east-1
+  --region us-east-1 \
+  --ami-id ami-0abcdef1234567890
 ```

-The template parameter `LatestAmiId` now accepts a direct AMI ID and defaults to
-`ami-02391db2758465a87` (Rocky Linux 8 in `us-east-2`).
-Override it to match the
-Region you deploy into.
+Pass the `--ami-id` flag with the RHEL 8.10 AMI that corresponds to the region
+you deploy in; this value feeds the CloudFormation `LatestAmiId` parameter.

 What the script does:
 1. Creates a timestamped `dxr-ansible-<timestamp>.tar.gz` from